DominikHorn/perf-macos/README.md

 ### DoNotEliminate(x)

-Benchmarking code contains `DoNotEliminate(x)` statements to prevent the compiler from removing the computation we want to benchmark during optimization, or even the entire loop for that matter.
-One commonly used method to prevent this from happening is to accumulate the computation result into some variable and print that variable to `std::cout` after the loop.
-It seems this alone is not sufficient however to ensure that the compiler does not perform unwanted optimizations/eliminations, thus potentially tainting the obtained results.
+Compilers are nifty in discovering and subsequently eliminating dead code.
+For benchmarks, this poses a severe problem however as one often wants to measure statistics for a computation, without usually using the result in any way.
+One commonly used method to prevent unwanted compiler eliminations is to plainly use the computation result for some side-effect, e.g., accumulating results into a variable and printing the final accumulated result to `std::cout` after the loop.

+While this suffices to guarantee that the correct accumulator result is computed, the compiler is still technically free in how it obtains the accumulator result.
+Sometimes the compiler will find really nifty tricks, like vectorization or performing some precomputation to obtain the end result in less time.
+It therefore seems that the accumulate+print technique is not sufficient on its own.

-`DoNotEliminate(x)` effectively touches the variable `x` using an inline assembly statement in such a way, that the compiler believes some magic, unknown, yet observable side-effects occur, thus preventing elimination and other fancy tricks to get around actually performing the full computation to obtain `x`.
-The used inline assembly statement does not actually result in a generated instruction however, making this transparent in the actual benchmark results.
+`DoNotEliminate(x)` translates to a single, empty inline assembly statement which pretends to touch `x` in a way that has some magic, unknown, yet observable side-effect.
+This prohibits elimination and other fancy tricks to get around actually performing the full computation to obtain `x`.
+Since the inline assembly statement is empty however, it does not materialize as any real instruction. `DoNotEliminate(x)` is therefore fully transparent and does not taint the actual benchmark results.

 For a better explanation of how this works, see [this video](https://www.youtube.com/watch?v=nXaxk27zwlk&t=2441s).
 The version in use in [test.cpp](https://github.com/DominikHorn/perf-macos/blob/main/test.cpp) stems